Fordans/Hazel-copy/README.md

 # Hazel-copy
-This is a copy of Hazel game engine @thecherno.
+This is a copy of Hazel engine @thecherno.